Roadmap

 Important

 Because of the nature of reference documentation, they don’t really have a “done” status nor do they have clearly defined “endpoints”, like uploading to an archive to generate a DOI.
-For these reasons, these products are all classified as “ongoing”.
+For these reasons, these products are usually classified as “ongoing”.
+If they are part of a software product, they are considered “done” when the software product is released on an official software archive (like PyPI for Python packages).

 “Wishlist” of informational-type documentation products.